 Many universities that partake in student exchange programs will provide international students with some sort of university accommodation.
 However, your stay in one of these reserved student rooms is often limited to one year.
 If your program demands you to stay longer, you will often have to find alternative student accommodation on your own.

 The Internet offers the most efficient solutions for finding such student accommodation both quickly and easily.
 This is apparent particularly on the localised, frequently up-dated databases provided by Studentpad: these serve as a fast track to the right student housing.

 Studentpad’s accommodation websites allow you to search and secure student housing online within the area of your university or college.
-All of the listed properties and landlords have been approved by your university or college accommodation office, i.e. they all fulfil the qualitative standards set by your institution.
+All of the listed properties, private halls and landlords have been approved by your university or college accommodation office, i.e. they all fulfil the qualitative standards set by your institution.
 Each listing provides detailed information on the location, costs, and the included fixtures and fittings of a property.

 Studentpad also enables you to contact landlords and to discuss any further details; hence, you’ll be able to secure a student room before you even arrive in the UK.
 This can save you a lot of stress and money, as otherwise you might have to pay for a hotel room before finding and securing student accommodation that suits your needs.